mathior/coursera-getdata-peer-assessment/CodeBook.md

     characters '(),-' with underscores '_', then reduces multiple underscores to one and stripping trailing underscores.
-  - The resulting dataset is available in the R workspace as a data frame named "harDF", a serialized version in csv format is human-activity-recognition-<timestamp>.txt.
+  - The resulting dataset is available in the R workspace as a data frame named "harDF", a serialized version in csv format is human-activity-recognition-\<timestamp\>.txt.
-  - A second data frame with the average of each variable for each activity and each subject is computed and available in the R workspace named "harAvgDF", a serialized version in csv format is human-activity-recognition-average-<timestamp>.txt.
+  - A second data frame with the average of each variable for each activity and each subject is computed and available in the R workspace named "harAvgDF", a serialized version in csv format is human-activity-recognition-average-\<timestamp\>.txt.

 Both datasets have the same column (feature) names.
 A description of the features as given in the features_info.txt file of the original dataset is included at the end of this file as a reference.

-The 88 selected mean and standard deviation features for both datasets are:
+The 86 selected mean and standard deviation features for both datasets are:

     tBodyAcc_mean_X
     tBodyAcc_mean_Y